lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 Yeah...
 You can do that.. but the place **where** you do transformation from UTC to local time is also important.

-If we (over)simplify picture, then usually what you have is
+If we (over)simplify the use case, then usually what you have is

 ![My helpful picture]({{ site.url }}/assets/2017/03/time-problem.png)